-This conference will examine the priorities outlined in the Cancer Services Recovery Plan and how best to support cancer care and diagnosis - as well as priorities for the Cancer Drugs Fund and innovation going forward.
+This conference will examine the priorities outlined in the Cancer Services Recovery Plan and how best to support cancer care and diagnosis - as well as priorities for innovation and the Cancer Drugs Fund going forward.

-It will be an opportunity to discuss how NHS reform can support long-term ambitions for cancer, with the Government’s Health and Care Bill aiming to support the integration of health and care in local areas, and build upon innovative developments from the pandemic in order to drive forward the delivery of the NHS Long Term Plan.
+It will be an opportunity to consider the potential impact of NHS reform on underpinning long-term ambitions for cancer, with the Government’s Health and Care Bill aiming to support the integration of health and care in local areas and build upon innovative developments made during the pandemic in order to drive forward the delivery of the NHS Long Term Plan.

-The discussion also takes place following the publication of The Forgotten C: The Impact of COVID-19 on Cancer Patients from Macmillan Cancer Support, which outlines concerns over the backlog resulting from the pandemic, with several recommendations for Government.
+The discussion also takes place following the publication of The Forgotten C: The Impact of COVID-19 on Cancer Patients from Macmillan Cancer Support, which outlines concerns over the backlog resulting from the pandemic and makes several recommendations for the Government.

 The agenda will bring out latest thinking on:

-- priorities for service restoration - assessing priorities, plans, and progress, as well looking at the impact the pandemic on the range of aspects of cancer diagnosis, treatment, and care
+- priorities for service restoration - assessing priorities, plans, and progress, as well as looking at the impact of the pandemic on a range of aspects of cancer diagnosis, treatment, and care

 - innovation - next steps for developments in medicine and technology for cancer treatment and improving patient outcomes

 Our forums are known for attracting strong interest from policymakers and stakeholders.
-Places have been reserved by officials from the Department of Health, NI; the Department of International Trade; and the Medicines and Healthcare products Regulatory Agency; the National Audit Office; and the Welsh Government.
-Also due to attend are representatives from B. Braun Medical; Boehringer Ingelheim; Eli Lilly; GlaxoSmithKline; Guardant Health; Healthwatch Worcestershire; Incisive Health; IPATHDIGITAL Community Interest Company; Ipsen; Kheiron Medical Technologies; Lilly; Macmillan Cancer Support; MSD; National Institute for Health Research; NHS Wales Collaborative; NICaN; Northumbria Healthcare; Oncimmune; Pancreatic Cancer UK; Pfizer; Pierre Fabre; Public Health England; Public Health Scotland; Roche; Salivary Gland Cancer UK; Sanofi UK; Si-Health; Society of Radiographers; The Royal College of Pathologists; The Society and College of Radiographers; and Varian Medical Systems UK.
+Places have been reserved by officials from the Department of Health, NI; the Department for International Trade; the Foreign, Commonwealth & Development Office; the Medicines and Healthcare products Regulatory Agency; the National Audit Office; and the Welsh Government.
+Also due to attend are representatives from AstraZeneca; B. Braun Medical; Boehringer Ingelheim; Fight Bladder Cancer; Frontier Economics; GlaxoSmithKline; Guardant Health; Healthwatch Worcestershire; Incisive Health; IPATHDIGITAL Community Interest Company; Ipsen; Kheiron Medical Technologies; Lilly; Macmillan Cancer Support; MSD; National Institute for Health Research; NHS Wales Collaborative; NICaN; Northumbria Healthcare; Oncimmune; Pancreatic Cancer UK; Pfizer; Pierre Fabre; Public Health England; Public Health Scotland; Roche; Salivary Gland Cancer UK; Sanofi UK; Si-Health; Society of Radiographers; The Royal College of Pathologists; The Society and College of Radiographers; and Varian Medical Systems UK.

 Overall, we expect speakers and attendees to be a senior and informed group including Members of both Houses of Parliament, senior government and regulatory officials involved in this area of policy, as well as from representatives from the NHS, executive agencies including clinical staff, regulators, local authorities, the independent and third sectors, patient groups, pharmaceutical companies, research and development, law firms, consultancies, and others affected by the issues discussed as well as academics and think tanks, together with reporters from the national and specialist media.